Chip-717/Chip-717/readme.md

 ## Inroduction
 * Hello, World!
-I'm a student learning programming.
+My name is Kand SeongHun, and I'm a student learning programming.
 * I'm interested in making game.
 * One of my goals in school is create an indie game on my own.
 It might be very difficult, but I think it's possible with AI.